Argument III

 Dennis Fischer continued:

 The most telling aspect of their position is that they do not believe that profaning Sabbath is a form of spiritual slavery.
-Personally, until they can respect this absolute truth, they will continue to promote this bondage.
+Personally, I believe that until they can accept the FACT that all sin is a form of SLAVERY (Rom.
+6:16), they will continue to promote this bondage.

 Respectfully,